Teaching is a gift that allows you to make a positive difference to many lives.

 Other school-led postgraduate training options...

-If you’re someone who already has a degree (any degree) at grade 2:2 or above, but it doesn’t come with QTS, then there are numerous post-graduate training courses across the country that you can join.
+If you already have a degree (any degree) at grade 2:2 or above, but it doesn’t come with QTS, then there are numerous post-graduate training courses across the country that you can join.

 This will allow you to work in a school and receive a salary whilst completing a qualification.
-School-led training approaches are a fantastic way to put everything you’re learning into practice, but always check that your chosen course comes with QTS and doesn’t require you to do any further study.
+School-led training approaches are a fantastic way to put everything you’re learning into practice.
+However, it’s important to always check that your chosen course comes with QTS and doesn’t require you to do any further study.

 Undergraduate teacher-training degrees